 Surface water monitoring includes ecological and chemical parameters.
-For ecological status, quality elements, representing plants, insects and fish, along with supporting water quality, hydrology and morphological conditions are sampled and analysed in rivers and lakes to allow water bodies to be classified into one of five classes of ecological status; high, good, moderate, poor and bad.
+For ecological status, quality elements, representing plants, insects and fish, along with supporting water quality, hydrology and morphological conditions are sampled and analysed in rivers and lakes to allow waterbodies to be classified into one of five classes of ecological status; high, good, moderate, poor and bad.
 New standards were set in the Surface Waters Environmental Quality Objectives Regulations (SI 272 of 2009).
 A range of elements are measured in each water body, and a classification is produced based on a 'one out, all out' principle.
 This uses the poorest individual element result to set the overall classification.
-Once the status of monitored water bodies is determined all water body types (e.g. river or lake) in the River Basin District (RBD) are clustered according to typology (physical characteristics) and risk assessment (from Article 5 characterisation) This provides a type and pressure profile of water bodies which allows status to be extrapolated from monitored (donor) water bodies to unmonitored (recipient) water bodies.
-The components of overall status are illustrated in Figure 4.4 below.
+Once the status of monitored waterbodies is determined all waterbody types (e.g. river or lake) in the River Basin District (RBD) are clustered according to typology (physical characteristics) and risk assessment (from Article 5 characterisation) This provides a type and pressure profile of waterbodies which allows status to be extrapolated from monitored (donor) waterbodies to unmonitored (recipient) waterbodies.
+The components of overall status are illustrated in Figure 4.7 below.

 In the case of some water bodies, they are designated as 'artificial' or 'heavily modified'.
 This is because they may have been created or modified for a particular use such as water supply, flood protection, navigation or urban infrastructure.
 By definition, artificial and heavily modified water bodies are not able to achieve natural conditions.
 Instead the classification and objectives for these water bodies, and the biology they represent, are measured against 'ecological potential' rather than status.

-In the case of the Glaskeelan catchment, there are no designated artificial or heavily modified water bodies.
+In the case of the Clady catchment, both Loughs Nacung and Dunlewy have been designated as heavily modified water bodies (HMWBs) due to impoundments in connection with the Clady hydroelectric scheme, and the Clady headrace is designated as an artificial water body.

-Figure 4.4 The components of overall status for surface water bodies
+Figure 4.7 The components of overall status for surface water bodies